geomob/geomob-website/_posts/2020-07-15-july-15th-geomob-online-details.markdown

 <div class="heading">When and where?</div>
 19:00 BST / 20:00 CEST on Wednesday the 15th of July, 2020.
 We have space for about 100 people to watch the talks.
-A sign up form will go out in the early-July [Geomob newsletter](/mailing-list), and we will invite people to the live event based on whoever signed up first.
-Sorry we don't have a more fair way to do it.
+You can [sign up for an invite here](https://docs.google.com/forms/d/e/1FAIpQLSfM_AweXQ8iAgAvjDaulokZy-tUbxChXPX3_qNIBec41OFnmQ/viewform).
+The zoom link will be sent to everyone who has signed up about 30 minutes before the event.

 {% include why_geomob.html %}